The Art of the Trailer Edit

-Admit it…you love to watch the trailers before a feature film in the theater.
-I know I look forward to seeing what’s new at the movies, and the more exciting and compelling, the better.
+Admit it…we all love to watch the trailers before a feature film in the theater.
+We look forward to seeing what’s new at the movies, and the more exciting and compelling, the better.
 We used to call them “coming attractions.”
-When they are at their best, they make you want to go see the movie they are promoting; if they don’t work, there will most certainly be repercussions at the box office.
+When a trailer edit is at its best, it makes us want to go see the movie it’s promoting; if it doesn’t work, there will most certainly be repercussions at the box office or streaming platform.

-For me (in the screening room), it’s about a great sound design.
-Tracks that stick in your gut, and make you jump when it’s not expected.
-But when you cut great sonic style (which obviously includes music) against compelling imagery, dialogue, and maybe some star power, then I’m in.
-And if it works on me, it will probably work on you too.
+For us in the screening room, the trailer edit is all about a great sound design.
+Tracks that stick in our gut and make us jump when it’s not expected.
+But when you cut great sonic style, which obviously includes music, against compelling imagery, dialogue, and maybe some star power, then we’re in.
+And if it works on us, it will probably work on you too.

-The picture editing may be the first thing that pulls you in.
-Having been a film editor for many years in my early career, I understand this better than most, but as I progressed in the world of production and post production, and as the equipment got better and easier to use, the things an editor can do early in the process increased: visual effects, multi-track sound mixing, graphic design and more.
+The picture editing may be the first thing that pulls us in.
+With years of film directing experience on the D6 team, we understand this better than most, but as the world of production and post-production evolved, and as the equipment got better and easier to use, the things an editor can do early in the process increased: visual effects, multi-track sound mixing, graphic design, and more.
 Now, what leaves the cutter’s machine is often closer to the final concept than ever before, and it will inform the people in the chain as to what they need to do…from Foley to ADR, mix to pix and so on.
-(The power of a great editor is undeniable.)
+The power of a great editor is undeniable.

-The editor, working in a dimly lit room, sometimes alone, screens and logs the raw footage, and starts the process of creating the message.
-As a producer and a director now, I would, of course, work closely with the trailer team to tell them what I want, (that’s the way it usually works) but a top trailer team will almost surely take that ball and move it toward the goal in a way that is best for the marketing objective.
-(And it’s still got to be fun, and cool, and persuasive.)
+The editor, working in a dimly lit room, sometimes alone, screens and logs the raw footage and starts the process of creating the message.
+We of course work closely with the trailer edit team to tell them what we want, that’s the way it usually works, but a top trailer team will almost surely take that ball and move it toward the goal in a way that is best for the marketing objective.
+And it’s still got to be fun, cool, and persuasive.

 After all, it’s about entertainment.

 Trailers and promos are little pieces of art that often can stand-alone.
 That’s why so many great trailers tease a movie that may not be as good as the promotion.
-(That is the first goal of the trailer…to get you in the tent.
-It’s the job of the movies’ quality to keep you there.)
+That is the first goal of the trailer…it is an invitation to get you in the tent.
+It’s the job of the movie’s quality to keep you there.

-In the TV world, we call them promos.
-They must do the same thing: engage the audience, excite them, and hopefully, they will change the viewer’s behavior…namely, watch that show, on that channel, at that time, on that day…not some other drivel.
+In the TV and now the OTT world, we call them promos.
+They must do the same thing: engage the audience, excite them, and hopefully, they will change the viewer’s behavior…namely, watch that title, on that channel, at that time, on that day…not some other drivel.

-So, the next time you watch a great trailer or promo, think of it as art, albeit art with a very distinct message…to watch what it’s promoting.
+So, the next time we watch a great trailer or promo, let’s think of it as art, albeit art with a very distinct message…to watch what it’s promoting.